CyberFlameGO/svnpython/Doc/library/operator.rst

    equivalent to ``a < b``, ``le(a, b)`` is equivalent to ``a <= b``, ``eq(a, b)`` is equivalent to ``a == b``, ``ne(a, b)`` is equivalent to ``a != b``, ``gt(a, b)`` is equivalent to ``a > b`` and ``ge(a, b)`` is equivalent to ``a
    >= b``.
-Note that unlike the built-in :func:`cmp`, these functions can return any value, which may or may not be interpretable as a Boolean value.
+Note that these functions can return any value, which may or may not be interpretable as a Boolean value.
 See :ref:`comparisons` for more information about rich comparisons.

-   .. versionadded:: 2.2

 The logical operations are also generally applicable to all objects, and support truth tests, identity tests, and boolean operations: